If you are a Pitta Dosha, here is a list of simple healthy habits to balance your dosha, build a nourishing lifestyle & attract positivity.

 Do you have inflammation in your joints?

-Do you have the tendency to get angry easily?
+Have the tendency to get angry easily?

 Do you get frustrated when things don’t go your way?

-Do you have a difficult time with being patient?
+Have a difficult time with being patient?

 Then this means you are predominantly Pitta Dosha.

 Pitta is the Ayurvedic Dosha (mind-body type) related to fire energy.
 As a best-selling Ayurveda author and expert, it is my dharma to bring this health system to the modern age and I’m so thrilled to be helping you out over with your resolutions.
 So let’s dive into what Pitta is!

 Don’t know your dosha yet?
 Take my free dosha quiz to find out.